Specific URL

 Keep the screenshot, visual diff, and note with the team workflow: a competitor tracker, QA issue, client update, product note, or launch review.

 Pick one competitor pricing page, one important organic page, and one product or client page.
 Add the exact URLs, confirm the baseline screenshots, write down what visible changes matter, and let daily checks run.
 When alerts arrive, use the screenshot history to decide whether the change belongs in competitor intelligence, website QA, or a product follow-up.
+Once a monitored change gives you a campaign idea, URL split testing can help compare two destination paths without replacing every campaign link.

 Use the broader guide to understand how visual website monitoring works, then use the checklist and feature pages to tighten the workflow.